 The Good and Bad of Display Advertising

-Like everything in life, it is important to weigh up the pros and cons of something before diving straight in.
+Like everything in life, weighing up the pros and cons of something before diving straight in is important.
 That’s why we’ve created this blog – so you can see for yourself whether display advertising is the right move for you.

 First of all, we’ll start on a positive note with the good parts of display advertising.